Organs as a gateway

 As the demand for organs and numbers of forced migrants continue to grow, there is a risk that these migrants will become the new source for illicit organ transplantations.
 Through a multi-sited, interdisciplinary and qualitative fieldwork design, this project aims to generate knowledge on how, where and by who migrants’ kidney sales take place and to elucidate the factors that induce their exploitation.

-This project is funded by the Dutch Research Council (NWO) from 2021-2025 under the Veni Talent Scheme.
+This project is funded by the Dutch Research Council (NWO) from 2021-2026 under the Veni Talent Scheme.
 It is conducted from Erasmus MC's Department of Nephrology and Kidney Transplantation in collaboration with the Dpt. of Law, Society and Crime of Erasmus University Rotterdam.
-The project has received ethical approval from the Ethics Review Committee of Erasmus University's Dpt. of Law, Society and Crime.

 nierscar